 A rhinoplasty can mean one thing—getting the shape of your nostrils fixed.
 But if you’re an Asian woman who wants to get rid of her big, bulbous tip, then you may not be happy with what you see after surgery.
 To achieve the best results possible, Dr. Goretti Ho Taghva in Orange County, Los Angeles, takes into account your unique facial structure and ethnic characteristics.
 He works closely with you to determine the ideal shape of your new nostril tips.
 Your final appearance is achieved through minimal incisions and no scars.

 Your Asian Rhinoplasty Consultation

 Dr. Goretti Ho Taghva’s understanding of Asian anatomy and her extensive experience with Asian surgical techniques enable her to provide each patient with exceptional, natural-looking results.
-A detailed consultation with Dr. Goretti Ho Taghva in Orange County, Los Angeles, will include before and after photos from previous LEA patients, a facial examination, custom plastic surgery recommendations, and an Asian rhinoplasty surgical plan.
+A detailed initial rhinoplasty consultation with Dr. Goretti Ho Taghva in Orange County, Los Angeles, includes before and after photos from previous LEA patients, a facial examination, custom plastic surgery recommendations, Asian rhinoplasty cost and factors, and an Asian rhinoplasty surgical plan.

 The Asian Rhinoplasty Procedure

 Rhinoplasty surgeon Dr. Goretti Ho Taghva performs Asian rhinoplasty procedures in Orange County at the GALEA Center for Advanced Surgery in Newport Beach, CA. GALEA is a state-of-the-art facility located next to the LEA plastic surgery office.
 It is Medicare-accredited, the highest level available for outpatient ambulatory surgery centers.
 Asian rhinoplasty is an outpatient procedure, so patients can be driven home by a friend or family member soon after the surgery is complete.